Complete Employee Scheduling Glossary: Key Terms & Best Practices

 In this method, employees have a consistent schedule with predetermined shift timings and days off.
 It provides stability and predictability, making it easier for employees to plan their personal lives and commitments.

-Many retail businesses have fixed schedules to ensure consistent coverage during operating hours.
+Many retail businesses have fixed schedules to ensure consistent coverage during operating hours (and use the best retail scheduling software).

 2. Variable schedule